-Staying healthy is of the utmost importance during pregnancy and the best way to ensure good health is through a well-charted out balanced diet.
-Vitamin C is important because it is water soluble and hence your body cannot store it.
-You need to have a fresh supply of this nutrient everyday through the food you consume.
+Staying healthy is of the utmost importance during pregnancy and the best way to ensure good health is through a well-charted balanced diet.
+Vitamin C during pregnancy is important because it is water-soluble and hence your body cannot store it.
+You need to have a fresh supply of this nutrient every day through the food you consume.

 Doctors across the globe do not specify a particular dosage of Vitamin C during pregnancy, but they do agree that it should not exceed 2,000 milligrams.
 The American Pregnancy Association recommends 80 to 85 mg/day, while according to the National Institutes of Health’s Medline Plus, it should be 120 mg/day.

 However, doctors are unanimous in their opinion that it is best to get your Vitamin C requirement from natural sources like fresh fruits and vegetables rather than from supplements.
-Many women take multivitamin tablets during pregnancy but these are considered unsafe as it may contribute to excess intake of Vitamin C. Therefore, it is necessary to exercise caution and opt for supplements that are specifically designed for pregnant women which have just the right amount of the required vitamins.
+Many women take multivitamin tablets during pregnancy.
+However, these are not safe as it may contribute to excess intake of Vitamin C. Therefore, it is necessary to exercise caution and opt for supplements that are specifically designed for pregnant women who have just the right amount of the required vitamins.

-Vitamin C is found in abundance not just in citrus fruits but in some leafy green vegetables as well.
-Some of the well-known sources of Vitamin C are:
+Not only citrus fruits but also some leafy green vegetables are rich in vitamin C. Some of the well-known sources of Vitamin C are:

 As already mentioned, it is always best to opt for natural sources to get your daily requirement of Vitamin C during pregnancy.
 Many women want to opt for supplements to meet their daily requirements, but it is quite risky as it could lead to preterm delivery.
 Many women turn to Vitamin C as a treatment for pregnancy-induced high blood pressure or pre-eclampsia.